mrc-ide/inference-data/README.md

 **Ensure that all downstream tasks using master dataset tasks use a version parameter to avoid crossing datasets between different years**

+The current up-to-date version to pull is: 2022.

 ## Using the orderly web remote

 See https://www.vaccineimpact.org/orderly/articles/remote.html#interacting-with-the-remote-server